A paradise, unlike any other.

 Continue upstream and check out the Goat Island or stop off along the way and take part in the various free exercise equipment that exists along the river.

-When day turns to dusk the ferries on Noosa River the ferries turn into good old fashion sunset ferries.
+When day turns to dusk the ferries on Noosa River, turn into good old fashion sunset ferries.

-Bring along your own drinks, sit back and take in your surroundings as you cruise pass the Noosa Woods and Noosa Sound.
+Bring along your drinks, sit back and take in your surroundings as you cruise past the Noosa Woods and Noosa Sound.

-The River itself is also a nice place to bring a towel, relax and lounge out in the sun and watch the boats float by.
+The River itself is also a great place to bring a towel, relax and lounge out in the sun and watch the boats float by.

 Go catch up on the travel diary or finally get to read that book you’ve been trying to start on for a while.

-If you’re feeling a little perky, seek out one of the many BBQs on the river and enjoy a nice feed.
-Either way, not much can beat a nice day in the sun by the Noosa River.
+If you’re feeling a little perky, seek out one of the many BBQs on the river and enjoy an excellent feed.
+Either way, not much can beat a lovely day in the sun by the Noosa River.

 Though the waves rarely get pass a metre tall, fitting in with Noosa’s chilled atmosphere, it is the perfect place for a casual swim and a day lazing under the sun with some fish and chips.

-There are also many activities to be done at the Main Beach, including beach volleyball and the hiring of kayaks to just name a few.
+There are also many activities to be done at the Main Beach, including beach volleyball and the hiring of kayaks, to name a few.